idrisay/html-pdf/README.md

 # html-pdf
-This repository created for convert html to pdf.
+This repository is created for convert html to pdf.